 Recognizing this importance, a group of Barrow Neurological Institute residents organically created the Barrow Innovation Center in 2015.
 Its core purpose: educating residents on how to develop ideas, empowering budding doctors to create solutions to the problems they encounter to best serve their patients.
 The Barrow Innovation Center is a place where residents and physicians can bring and develop ideas for devices, technologies and techniques to improve medical care.
 Barrow residents are trailblazers for medical innovations.

 Residents are encouraged to think creatively about solutions to problems they frequently encounter.
 The center will become a national leader in developing functional neurology, the next frontier in neuromedicine.
 This approach views the brain as something that can be tweaked or enhanced to correct a deficit or improve a person’s function.

 The advancement of 3D printing technology in neuromedicine

 The potential for groundbreaking technologies is enormous, and it is a natural place for Barrow to lead.
 “A lot of medicine focuses on biology and pharmaceuticals,” says Michael Lawton, MD, Barrow’s president and CEO.
 “This would be more focused on technology and devices.”

 The Barrow Innovation Center has already developed incredible innovations.
-For example, residents utilize 3D printing to develop synthetic spines and brains that match patients’ pathologies.
+For example, residents utilize 3D printing to develop synthetic spines and skulls that match patients’ pathologies.